 On September 15, 2018, approximately at 12:00 in Uralsk police officers interrupted the fact-check training where was an Ukrainian journalist Alexander Gorokhovsky.
-Migration card was seized from Alexander Gorokhovskiy and he denounced with illegal labor activity on the territory of the Republic of Kazakhstan.
+Migration card was seized from Alexander Gorokhovskiy and he denounced with illegal labour activity on the territory of the Republic of Kazakhstan.
 The court is scheduled for Monday, September 17.

-Training which started on September 14 was arranged by journalist Lukpan Akhmediyarov.
+The training which started on September 14 was arranged by journalist Lukpan Akhmediyarov.
 It is the recently launched “School of Journalism” project on the professional preparation of journalists.
 As Lukpan says, there is no faculty of journalism in Western Kazakhstan and its project is intended to correct the situation with the professional training of personnel in the region.

 According to the police, they received a message to number 102 from a citizen who introduced himself as Talgat Katauov.
 We attach a video from the place of incident, shot by Lukpan Akhmedyarov.

 The Embassy of Ukraine in the Republic of Kazakhstan reacted and gave its short commentary, the consul has already contacted Alexander.
 A lawyer is appointed for protection.

 This is not the first case in Western Kazakhstan when police trying to block Lukpan Akhmediarov activities.
 The editorial staff continues to monitor the incident.

 Alexander Gorokhovsky is the editor-in-chief of the project Bez Brehni and a partner of our project.
 He is an author of the practical guide on fact-check, translated in 2017 into Russian and Kazakh languages, in 2018 — into Tajic language.
 In his book, Alexander tells in detail about the practice and methodology of fact-check and countering misinformation in the modern media.